Nnamdi Asomugha

 Asomugha received critical acclaim for his portrayal of Carl King in the film Crown Heights (2017).
 He was nominated for an Independent Spirit Award for Best Supporting Male and he was nominated for an NAACP Image Award for Outstanding Supporting Actor in a Motion Picture.
 Variety named him one of the seven breakout performers of 2017.

+Asomugha made his Broadway debut in the Pulitzer Prize-winning play A Soldier’s Play (2020) as Private First Class Melvin Peterson, a role originated off-Broadway by Denzel Washington.
+Later that year, the production won the Tony Award for Best Revival of a Play.

+Asomugha received his first Emmy nomination when Sylvie’s Love (2020)—which he produced and starred in—was nominated for Outstanding Television Movie at the Primetime Emmy Awards.
+That same year, Variety named him one of its '10 Producers to Watch.'

-Early life
+Early life and education

 Nnamdi Asomugha was born in Lafayette, Louisiana, to Nigerian Igbo parents.
+His childhood was spent making numerous trips to Nigeria.
 He was raised in Los Angeles, California.
 He attended Leuzinger High School in Lawndale, California, and Bishop Montgomery High School in Torrance, California, before transferring to and from Narbonne High School in Harbor City, California, playing high school basketball and football.

 College career

 Asomugha attended the University of California, Berkeley, where he played for the California Golden Bears football team.
 He finished his career with 187 tackles, three sacks, 19 stops for losses, eight interceptions, three touchdowns, 15 pass deflections, two fumble recoveries and a forced fumble in 41 games as a free safety.
 Asomugha graduated with a Bachelor of Science in Business Administration.